How to Use Anki for Long-Term Retention of Course Material

 Reviewing Right Before Exams Only

 Using Anki only in the two weeks before exams misses the entire point.
 Spaced repetition’s power comes from the compounding effect of reviews distributed over months, not weeks.
-A deck you have been reviewing consistently for four months will yield dramatically better exam retention than one you have been cramming for two weeks.
 Start your Anki deck on day one of term, not week ten.

 6